Where to stay in Chamonix – The 7 best towns in the valley

 - fewer amenities,

-- further away from Chamonix Town
+- further away from Chamonix

 Vallorcine is a small, traditional Alpine village located at the end of the Chamonix Valley, near the Swiss border.
 Honestly, you will not find much there, besides a peaceful and secluded stay immersed in a beautiful landscape.

 In winter the village is very popular for cross-country skiing.
-You have also access to the Vallorcine/Le Tour ski area where you will find around 30 km of slopes, mostly easy to intermediate.
+You have also access to the Vallorcine/Le Tour area where you will find around 30 km of slopes, mostly easy to intermediate.

 In summer, this is a great spot to start a few hiking trails.